dallasfoley/progress-tracker-backend/README.md

 ### Java 17

 Java is the primary programming language used for our RESTful API because for one, we were tasked with using Java and two, Java is a great middle ground between high level languages like JavaScript and low level languages like Rust where the language is simple to use (simple syntax, has a garbage collector) but also offers great performance through lower-level features such as memory management, multithreading and being a compiled language.
-For example, in Node.js or any of the many Python frameworks for server-side development, the code is interpreted and then compiled and then executed line by line where as in Java, the code is compiled at build time and then interpreted and executed at run time - much faster.
-Java also offers true multithreading, which neither JS or Python support, as well as the benefit of having a large community around it, creating a wide range of tools, libraries, frameworks, discussion and solutions around it.
+Java also has the benefit of having a large community around it, creating a wide range of tools, libraries, frameworks, discussion and solutions around it.

 ### Javalin